- Hide menu

 And unlike fake websites with unconvincing reviews, here is some feedback from major sources in the travel industry.

 Now here’s a disclosure: Some people might think my post is heavily biased.
-After all, I am a part of the MatadorNetwork team (as an associate editor) and a photography tutor at the MatadorU.
+After all, I am a part of the MatadorNetwork team (as an associate editor) and a photography faculty at the MatadorU.
 But I honestly would recommend this course even if I wasn’t a team member, just because I joined both the photography and writing course BEFORE I even thought of joining the Matador team.
 I could certainly say that I increased my chances of becoming part of this amazing team THANKS TO what I’ve learned during the course and the confidence I’ve built in the past 3 years.

 So jump in if you dream of pursuing a travel writing or travel photography career.
 It’s certainly not an easy path, but taking the online course would help you make better decisions.
 It feels more comfortable when we’re all on the same boat, sharing our stories and passion.